Ivan-P23994/SomnianT-Social-Platform/README.md

 #### Posts

 - Post text content, an image, or both.  :white_check_mark:
+- Employ a modal pop up window for post creation ✅
 - View your posts and friends' posts from the home page.  :white_check_mark:
 - Edit/Delete your posts.  :white_check_mark:
 - Comment on Posts.  :white_check_mark: